C A N T O

 L L U V I A

-Reused plastic and nylon threads on metal bars
+Reused plastic, steel, yute and nylon threads

-Made with Not Common Girls art collective
+Personal art exhibition of Not Common Girls art collective at Alliance Française.
+Panama

 Lluvia